camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03d-scripting.html.md

 i.e. `$sum`)

-There is also the special variable `execution` which is always available if the script is executed in a execution scope (e.g. in a script task).
-This variable corresponds to the `DelegateExecution` interface.
-Which means it can be used to get and set variables or access process engine services.
+There is also the special variable `execution` which is always available if the script is executed in an execution scope (e.g. in a script task).
+This variable corresponds to the `DelegateExecution` interface which means it can be used to get and set variables or access process engine services.

 ```java
 // get process variable